HCL-TECH-SOFTWARE/connections-automation/README.md

 ldap_login_properties=uid;mail
 ```

-LDAP should also have SSL enabled as WebSphere is going to try to import its TLS certificate and fail if there is none.
+LDAP should also have SSL enabled as IBM WebSphere Application Server is going to try to import its TLS certificate and fail if there is none.

-To install WebSphere, IBM HTTP Server and configure it, execute:
+To install IBM WebSphere Application Server, IBM HTTP Server and configure it, execute:

 ```
 ansible-playbook -i environments/examples/cnx7/connections_7_with_component_pack/connections playbooks/third_party/setup-webspherend.yml